xyproto/orbiton/README.md

 ## A note on Java and Scala

 Since `kotlinc $filename -include-runtime -d` builds to a `.jar`, I though I should do the same for Java.
-The idea is to easily build a single or a small collection of `.java` files, where one of the file has a `main` function.
+The idea is to easily compile a single or a small collection of `.java` files, where one of the file has a `main` function.

-If you know an easier way to build a `.jar` file from `*.java` without using something like gradle, please let me know by submitting a pull request.
+If you know about an easier way to build a `.jar` file from `*.java`, without using something like gradle, please let me know by submitting a pull request.
 This is pretty verbose...

 ```sh
 javaFiles=$(find . -type f -name '*.java')